-Sitting in the departures lounge, I nervously shuffled my boarding pass on the seat next to me, my eyes to the ground and tears streaming down my face.
+Sitting in the departure lounge, I nervously shuffled my boarding pass on the seat next to me, my eyes to the ground and tears streaming down my face.
 I glanced at my one-way ticket to Buenos Aires and reassured myself silently that this would be a great adventure.

 I was 18 and unsure of the path ahead – all I knew is I had to take it.
 I was looking for something I hadn’t found.
 Then the gate opened, and I boarded.